Constraints and Score: Overview

 3.1.
 Score calculation types

-There are several ways to calculate the Score of a solution in Hava or another JVM language:
+There are several ways to calculate the Score

-Every score calculation type can work with any Score definition (such as HardSoftScore or HardMediumSoftScore).
-All score calculation types are Object Oriented and can reuse existing Java code.
+Every score calculation type can work with any Score definition (such as HardSoftScore

+The score calculation must be read-only.
+It must not change the planning entities or the problem facts in any way.
+For example, it must not call a setter method on a planning entity in the score calculation.
 Timefold Solver does not recalculate the score of a solution if it can predict it (unless an environmentMode assertion is enabled).
 For example, after a winning step is done, there is no need to calculate the score because that move was done and undone earlier.
 As a result, there is no guarantee that changes applied during score calculation actually happen.
+To update planning entities when the planning variable change, use shadow variables instead. |

 3.2.
 InitializingScoreTrend

-The InitializingScoreTrend specifies how the Score will change as more and more variables are initialized (while the already initialized variables do not change).
+specifies how the Score will change as more and more variables are initialized (while the already initialized variables do not change).
 Some optimization algorithms (such Construction Heuristics and Exhaustive Search) run faster if they have such information.

 For the score (or each score level separately), specify a trend:

-• There are only positive constraints
+There are only positive constraints

-• And initializing the next variable cannot unmatch a positive constraint that was matched by a previous initialized variable.
+And initializing the next variable cannot unmatch a positive constraint that was matched by a previous initialized variable.

-• There are only negative constraints
+There are only negative constraints

-• And initializing the next variable cannot unmatch a negative constraint that was matched by a previous initialized variable.
+And initializing the next variable cannot unmatch a negative constraint that was matched by a previous initialized variable.

 Most use cases only have negative constraints.
-Many of those have an InitializingScoreTrend that only goes down:

 <scoreDirectorFactory>